 A common recommendation for night riding is to wear brightly colored shirts or hi-vis colors, but the unfortunate reality is that the color you wear does not have nearly as much of an impact as you would think in the dark.
 The best way to increase your visibility at night, in addition to lights, is to incorporate reflective gear into your setup.

 In the colder months, finding reflective gear can get a little easier as most cold weather gear incorporates reflective fabric into the designs.
-Most jackets will have some reflective striping incorporated, and others like my Sugoi Zap jacket shown below (along with matching helmet cover), are fully reflective under light but look like normal jackets in the daylight.
+Most jackets will have some reflective striping incorporated, and others like my Sugoi Zap jacket shown above (along with matching helmet cover, are fully reflective under light but look like normal jackets in the daylight.

 Increasing Your Bike’s Visibility with Reflective Tape